Moncler: Moncler Group

 In December 2020, Moncler purchased Italian luxury sportswear brand Stone Island for €1.15 billion.
 In 2020, Moncler launched the "Born to Protect" sustainability plan which features renewable energy, animal welfare, recycling and charitable giving standards.
 In December 2021 Moncler became the official formalwear partner of Inter Milan.

+In January 2026, Moncler announced the appointment of Bartolomeo Rongone as CEO and Remo Ruffini as Executive Chairman, effective April 1, 2026.

 A Moncler boutique in Vancouver, Canada in January 2016.

 Collections

 Moncler offers a wide range of down jackets to the public, generally positioned in the luxury segment, with a market expansion also into the summer season.
 The brand is present on the market with three collections: